 2. Go for the Stretch Goal

 When you feel you are being treated unfairly, be willing to slow down and look a little closer.
-These are the moments a successful learner would not miss—key skills in communication, boundary-setting, resilience and self-honoring choices are mastered in precisely these times.
+These are the moments a successful learner would not miss—key skills in communication, boundary-setting, resilience, and self-honoring choices are mastered in precisely these times.
 How could you stretch your skills and use what’s happening to come out even stronger on the other side of things?

 3. Shift To What’s Workable

-In my work and life, I’ve found it most effective from shift from “what’s fair” to “what’s workable.”
-When you use workability as your frame of reference, conversations happen and things start to move forward.
+In my work and life, I’ve found it most effective to shift from “what’s fair” to “what’s workable.”
+When you use workability as your frame of reference, conversations start to move forward.
 For example, if you say to someone on your team, “It isn’t fair we have to do this project without sufficient resources,” that may be true, but you’re stuck.
 If you shift the conversation to, “This isn’t workable the way it’s structured,” then things open up to exploring all sorts of new possibilities for how things could be structured.
 Before you know it you’re creating a business case for current or future resource allocation, leading the way to a better way of doing things, and possibly improving the organization beyond the small problem you identified in the first place.

 4. Break The Cycle

-On the receiving end of “this isn’t fair because you did that” last month, that instinct to run to my own defense did rear it’s ugly head.
+On the receiving end of “this isn’t fair because you did that” last month, that instinct to run to my own defense did rear its ugly head.
 I quickly reminded myself that statements from others can only hurt if we buy into their perspective as true.
-If we are judging ourselves, even in a small way, about how we’ve handled a situation, we are going get upset if someone claims we’ve been unfair.
-Breaking the cycle is about handling our own self-judgement so we can see with clear vision.
+If we are judging ourselves, even in a small way, about how we’ve handled a situation, we are going to get upset if someone claims we’ve been unfair.
+Breaking the cycle is about handling our own self-judgment so we can see with clear vision.
 In my case, it was important to remind myself that there is a powerful distinction between giving up and recognizing when your boundaries have been crossed repeatedly, trust has eroded as a result, and you need to make a self-honoring choice.
-In that case, I still felt loss because I had to let go of something I worked hard on and held dear, but I was able to move forward knowing I gave it my absolute best for as long as I could.
+In that case, I still grieved because I had to let go of something I worked hard on and held dear, but I was able to move forward knowing I gave it my absolute best for as long as I could.

 5. What If…

 When things don’t work out either personally or professionally, what if we stopped judging that something went wrong?
 I’ve seen from my own experience that the tough calls we make at times, even the painful, regretful ones, can also be the catalyst needed for meaningful change.
 What if enduring loss creates the perspective that never would have happened without something ending first?
 What if we complete agreements with honor rather than quitting in anger and blame?
-And what if force-fitting that business deal or giving that situation yet another year of your valuable time is what’s keeping you from expanding, growing and experiencing more joy?
+And what if force-fitting that business deal or giving that situation yet another year of your valuable time is what’s keeping you from expanding, growing, and experiencing more joy?